The REAL Costa RicaFind it Fast! Use Search

 • Most hotels will have an additional fee for bring a guest to your room.

-• All Inclusive hotels will not permit a paying guest to bring a guest onto the hotel grounds.
+• Some All-Inclusive hotels will not permit a paying guest to bring a guest onto the hotel grounds.

 [Top]